 Why You Still Need a .22 Rifle

 Sure, you may opt for an air rifle, semi-automatic rifle, long rifle, or whatever suits your taste.
 But in choosing a bullet like the .22LR ammunition, it's best to set our expectations right.
-The ‘one-size-fits-all’ belief should now be debunked, because every bullet has its pros and cons including the .22LR.

-And, the .22LR ammunition does have strengths…lots and lots of strengths.
+Debunk the ‘one-size-fits-all’ belief because every bullet has its pros and cons including the .22LR. and, the .22LR ammunition does have strengths…lots and lots of strengths.

 The idea of carrying over 1,000 rounds of ammunition is music to the ears of every survivalist.
-The .308 is really heavy but the .22LR, is so light that you can bring massive amounts of this bullet.
+The .308 is really heavy, but the .22LR is so light you can bring massive amounts of this bullet.

 Since the bullet lacks velocity, you may not be considering this bullet for hunting, right?
 The interesting part is the .22LR caliber rifle is better than other hunting cartridges exactly because of its low velocity.

 Out to buy your first .22 rifle?
 Watch this video by PaulsWackyWorld to make sure you buy the right gun for you: